- Code NSPO8032

 See Future Offerings

 This course combines academic expertise with insights from policy practitioners.
 The course convener will draw upon a research background in relevant non-security disciplines (such as economics or law) to guide students towards a more integrated understanding of security and economic issues.
-In this, the convener will be supported by a co-teacher with national security expertise and a policy practitioner with recent experience in developing geoeconomic policy.
-In line with the NSC’s signature pedagogy, the policy practitioner will serve as a regular discussant to contextualise academic analysis within policy experience, co-moderate an in-class policy exercise, and advise on a policy-oriented assessment item.
+The course will be practically focused, integrating perspectives from the national security and economic policy domains, including input from a practitioner with recent experience in developing geoeconomic policy.
+In line with the National Security College's signature pedagogy, the policy practitioner will serve as a discussant to contextualise academic analysis within policy experience and advise on an in-class policy exercise and a policy-oriented assessment item.

 Upon successful completion, students will have the knowledge and skills to:

 - Use concepts and frameworks to critically analyse complex and contemporary issues in geoeconomics